smswithoutborders/SMSWithoutBorders-Blog/_posts/resilience-of-gateway-clients-in-smswithoutborders.md

 ### Breaking Down the Update: Multi-Protocol Support using the Round-Robin algorithm

 The decision to diversify protocol support stems from the need to address potential disruptions that may occur with the messaging protocols.
 By incorporating multiple protocols such as AMQPS (Advanced Message Queuing Protocol), FTP (File Transfer Protocol), and SMTP (Simple Mail Transfer Protocol) into the gateway client framework, SMSWithoutBorders is proactively mitigating the risk of message delivery interruptions.
 Gateway clients can now automatically switch between protocols in case of failures.
 The Gateway clients publish the data for which protocols are available for use in specific regions.
+The data is publicly available on the [ SMSWithoutBorders resilience dashboard](https://telemetry.smswithoutborders.com/)

 ### The Role of Gateway Clients in the Context of Resilience